-1 If the test results do not support full compliance to the above standards, the test laboratory shall modify this statement to identify discrepancies.
+1 If the test results do not support full compliance to the above standards, or deviations from the standard test procedures took place during type approval testing, the test laboratory shall modify this statement to identify discrepancies.
 A complete explanation of such discrepancies should be provided in the test report and the report references identified in this statement.

-ANNEX HCHANGE NOTICE FORM
+ANNEX H CHANGE NOTICE FORM